Jackie Gleason: Early television

-Gleason's big break occurred in 1949, when he landed the role of blunt but softhearted aircraft worker Chester A. Riley for the first television version of the radio comedy The Life of Riley.
-(William Bendix had originated the role on radio but was initially unable to accept the television role because of film commitments.)
-Despite positive reviews, the show received modest ratings and was cancelled after one year.
-Bendix reprised the role in 1953 for a five-year series.
-The Life of Riley became a television hit for Bendix during the mid-to-late 1950s.
+Gleason's big break occurred in 1949 when, working nightclubs and earning the attention of New York City's inner circle, he landed work with the fledgling DuMont Television Network.
+His first role with DuMont was the role of blunt but softhearted aircraft worker Chester A. Riley for the first television version of the radio comedy The Life of Riley, replacing William Bendix, who was unable to take the role due to contractual issues.
+Despite positive reviews, the show was canceled after one year, in part to DuMont's substantial disadvantages.
+(Bendix did resume the role beginning in 1953 for a more successful five-year series.)
+As Gleason's time on The Life of Riley ended in 1950, DuMont's Cavalcade of Stars variety hour in 1950 had an opening when that show's host Jerry Lester jumped to NBC to host the first late-night comedy/variety series Broadway Open House.
+Comedy writer Harry Crane, whom Gleason knew from his days as a stand-up comedian in New York, recommended Gleason for the job.

-But long before this, Gleason's nightclub act had received attention from New York City's inner circle and the fledgling DuMont Television Network.
-He was working at Slapsy Maxie's when he was hired to host DuMont's Cavalcade of Stars variety hour in 1950, having been recommended by comedy writer Harry Crane, whom he knew from his days as a stand-up comedian in New York.
 The program initially had rotating hosts; Gleason was first offered two weeks at $750 per week.
-When he responded it was not worth the train trip to New York, the offer was extended to four weeks.
-Gleason returned to New York for the show.
+The offer was extended to four weeks when he responded that this arrangement would not be worth the train trip to New York.
+Gleason returned to New York for the show and soon became permanent host.
 He framed the acts with splashy dance numbers, developed sketch characters he would refine over the next decade, and became enough of a presence that CBS wooed him to its network in 1952.

 Renamed The Jackie Gleason Show, the program became the country's second-highest-rated television show during the 1954–55 season.
 Gleason amplified the show with even splashier opening dance numbers inspired by Busby Berkeley's screen dance routines and featuring the precision-choreographed June Taylor Dancers.
 Following the dance performance, he would do an opening monologue.
 Then, accompanied by "a little travelin' music" ("That's a Plenty", a Dixieland classic from 1914), he would shuffle toward the wings, clapping his hands and shouting, "And awaaay we go!"
 The phrase became one of his trademarks, along with "How sweet it is!" (which he used in reaction to almost anything).
 Theona Bryant, a former Powers Girl, became Gleason's "And awaaay we go" girl.
-Ray Bloch was Gleason's first music director, followed by Sammy Spear, who stayed with Gleason through the 1960s; Gleason often kidded both men during his opening monologues.
+Ray Bloch was Gleason's first music director, followed by Sammy Spear, who stayed with him through the 1960s; Gleason often kidded with his music directors during his opening monologues.
 He continued developing comic characters, including: